Welcome!

 Inspired by the Community Scholars program she created the Mt.
 Sterling’s Small Town America festival’s Story Stage, a celebration of community highlighting stories, songs, and foodways traditions two years in a row.

 Anna and John formed a new band project in 2020, Swift Silver, and released their self-titled album in June 2021.
-Three songs from that album were recently featured on Season 5 (2022) on John T. Edge’s show True South on the SEC Network alongside Kentuckians SG Goodman and The Local Honeys.
+Songs from that album were featured on Season 5 (2022) on John T. Edge’s show True South on the SEC Network.

-In her writing life, she is an active poet, currently in the Poetry Gauntlet at the Carnegie Center in Lexington.
-In her musical life, Anna is working on a co-writing album project titled, Thinking Like a Mountain.
+In her writing life, she is an active poet, an alum of the Poetry Gauntlet at the Carnegie Center in Lexington, a published poet in the Women of Appalachia Project: Women Speak, Volume 10.
+Anna is working on a co-writing album project titled, Thinking Like a Mountain.